kobiba007/ec2launch/README.md

 You’ll need an AWS account with an IAM user to provision EC2 instances.
 These are made through: AWS Console > IAM > Add User, as seen below
 Attach a policy for the user to be able to make changes on EC2 - I used AmazonEC2FullAccess.
-Copy the Access and Secret key and into a file on your local machine to  ~/.aws/credentials If you don't have one, create it:
+Paste the Access and Secret key and into ~/.aws/credentials file on your local machine.
+If you don't have one, create it:
 ```bash
 cd ~